top of page

 Make sure your headset and controllers are running the latest software version.
 To check for updates, go to the Settings menu and select Software Update.

-Contact Oculus Support
+Contract Oculus Support

 If none of these solutions work, contact Oculus Support for further assistance.
 They may be able to provide additional troubleshooting steps or even replace your controllers if they are defective.